 FAQs and Expert Tips

-Green mangoes can be eaten with a chili dipping sauce LINK, or used in a delicious crispy Thai mango cashew salad.
+Green mangoes can be eaten with a chili dipping sauce, or used in a delicious crispy Thai mango cashew salad.

 This Thai mango salad uses unripe, semi-green, and firm mangoes.
 The crispy mango is tossed with mint, shallot, chili, fish sauce, lime juice, sugar, dried shrimp, and cashew nuts for a delicious and refreshing salad.